jshengen/OOPBinaryClassification/README.md

 # OOPBinaryClassification
-Machine learning methods of binary classification with focus on undertsanding internal function of attention modules.
+Machine learning methods of binary classification with focus on understanding internal function of attention modules.